2016 Kids' Choice Awards

-The 29th Annual Nickelodeon Kids' Choice Awards was held on March 12, 2016, at The Forum in Inglewood, California, live on Nickelodeon and either live or on tape delay across all of Nickelodeon's international networks and also served as a full-length TV movie.
-Country singer Blake Shelton hosted the ceremony.
+The 29th Annual Nickelodeon Kids' Choice Awards was held on March 12, 2016, at The Forum in Inglewood, California, live on Nickelodeon and either live or on tape delay across all of Nickelodeon's international networks.
+Country music singer Blake Shelton hosted the ceremony.
 A simulcast was also carried in the United States on sister channels Nicktoons, TeenNick, TV Land, and CMT, as well as on Nick Radio, to maximize ratings numbers, the show drew 3,321,000 on Nickelodeon and 4.426 million on all the channels put together.

-There was one award that wasn't announced during the ceremony, the award for Favorite TV Actor – Kids Show.
-However, Ross Lynch won the award after the ceremony ended.
-A new series, School of Rock, which is based on the 2003 film of the same name, premiered after the ceremony.